Project management is more than achieving business goals within a timeframe.

-You can be smart about listing soft skills on a resume by not limiting yourself to the skills section.
+You can be smart about listing them on a resume by not limiting yourself to the skills section.

 Find ways to showcase your best skills in other sections of your resume.

 You can include keywords within your experience section.
-Or list your skills in your summary section to capture the recruiter’s interest early on.
+Or list your skills in your summary section to capture the HR’s interest early on.

 Project management is a role that requires lots of human interaction, flexibility, and creativity.